InvaderZim62/Tetris/README.md

 ### Rotation contacts

-Determine where each of the shape's child-blocks would be, if the shape were rotated 90 deg.
+Determine where each of the shape's child-blocks would be, if the shape were rotated 90 degrees.
-Perform a hit test at those locations, to see if anything else is there.
+Perform a hit test at those locations, to see if anything is there.
 If no contacts found, make the 90 degree rotation.

 ### Translation contacts

-Each of the shape's child-blocks include bumpers (spheres) sticking out from their sides.
+Each of the shape's child-blocks include invisible bumpers (spheres) sticking out from their sides.
 Determine if any of the bumpers in the direction of requested motion are already contacting anything.
-If no contacts, move one position in that direction.
+If no contacts found, move one position in that direction.